Get More Instagram Story Replies: 9 Strategies

 • A) 50

-• B) 200 (correct)
+• B) 200 (typical tool-side cap)

 • C) Unlimited

-4. Behind-the-Scenes - Show Your Process
+4. Behind-the-Scenes, Show Your Process

 Why it works: People follow you for YOU.
 BTS content builds connection and trust.